Need Help? Give us a call.

 An equipment loan is a good option to help you buy the machinery, vehicles, and other equipment your business needs.
 There are a few advantages to construction equipment loans that make them particularly helpful:

-One possible alternative to a construction equipment loan is leasing your business equipment.
+One possible alternative to construction equipment financing, also called heavy equipment financing, is leasing your business equipment.
 Leasing may have some advantages.
 However, the biggest drawback is that you don’t own the equipment when the lease ends.
 When you pay off a construction equipment loan, the equipment is totally yours.
-But, if you’re looking to purchase equipment that becomes obsolote quickly, leasing might be better for you.
+But, if you’re looking to purchase equipment that becomes obsolete quickly, leasing might be better for you.

 An equipment loan can be used for many different equipment types, but the amount of money you can borrow is determined by the type of equipment you intend to purchase and whether it’s new or used.